Meeting Notes

 - Paste a transcript, Copy-paste from Zoom, Google Meet, Teams, Otter, Fireflies, Quill, or any other tool

-.txt,.md, or.pdfdirectly onto the notes area.
-PDFs are processed through Kiaro’s text-extraction pipeline; text and markdown files are inlined as-is. - Type notes, Write your own notes directly in the text area
+.txt,.md,.pdf, or.docxdirectly onto the notes area.
+PDFs and Word documents are processed through Kiaro’s text-extraction pipeline; text and markdown files are inlined as-is.
+Maximum file size is 50MB.
+This is the fastest way to process transcripts exported from Fireflies, Otter, or Read.ai, which default to.docxor.pdf. - Type notes, Write your own notes directly in the text area

 Optionally select a client and project to link the meeting to.
 You can also set the meeting date.